tom-draper/log-analyzer/README.md

 ### Wildcards

-Unimportant but variable values within your log file can be excluded from your dashboard by using the wildcard character `*` within your pattern.
+Unimportant yet variable values within your log file can be excluded from your dashboard by using the wildcard character `*` within your pattern.

 For example, if you don't want thread pool number or thread ID featured in your dashboard: